Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 Once the business goals and high-priority actions have been identified, the design of the training interventions can begin.
 Action Mapping emphasizes the importance of designing activities and resources that directly support the performance of these actions.
 This approach ensures that the training is practical and immediately applicable to the job.

 One of the main benefits of Action Mapping is that it holds instructional design teams accountable for results.
 By focusing on business goals and high-priority actions, the success of the training can be measured based on its impact on job performance.
-This helps to ensure that the training is effective and delivers tangible results.
+This helps to ensure that the training is relevant and delivers tangible results.

 Action Mapping